kewn21/eagle-hes/README.md

 ```./bin/plugin install eagle-hes.zip```
 ## mapreduce job
 ```hadoop jar HesDimportJob {-Dindex.name={index_name} -Dindex.type={index_type} [-Dautogenerate.id={true|false}]} [-Dfile={meta_file_path}] {input_file_path} [delimiter]```
-### You can label the data format in the original data, or define the data in the metafile
+### You can describe the data format in the original data, or define the data in the metafile
 #### original data with format
 * Each column is separated by the delimiter,when autogenerate.id is set to false, the first is id.
 * The others be separated by comma, the column name and value and type be together with a colon.